Instructor: Prof. Rose-Marie Chierici

 Besides readings assignments, course requirements include:

-1) Each group of students will be expected to lead a 20 min discussion session (worth 15% of your final grade) focusing on a specific reading or section of a book; dates will be assigned during the first week of classes.
+1) Each group of students will be expected to lead a 20 min discussion session (worth 15% of your final grade) focusing on a specific reading or section of a book; dates will be assigned during the second week of classes.
 Suggestions for a good discussion: to enhance our understanding of the topic, go beyond the reading and add material from other sources; challenge your audience to examine difficult questions; make your session interesting by coming prepared with questions and/or an activity that will involve the whole class.
 Your challenge is to get the class to examine a specific issue in a “big picture” and make this exercise a fun experience for all.
 Activities may involve anything from a game, a skit, a short video clip, websites, personal interpretations of the topic, an examination of how theorists/critics view your topic, etc. (Please no PowerPoints!)
 You can also complement class material with handouts, short readings sent to the class ahead of time, etc. We will go over expectations and format more thoroughly in class.
 Keep in mind presentations and discussion combined should take roughly 20-25 minutes.
-Each group must meet with Dana or me at least a week prior to the date of their presentation.
+Each group must meet with the class TA or me at least a week prior to the date of their presentation.

 3) A minimum of 10 weekly postings (10%) -- write a short reflection on the week’s readings/discussions and drop it in the folder entitled Weekly Summaries in myCourses.